 If the Pentagon is forced to cut several hundreds of billions of dollars in defense spending over the next decade, the Air Force may have to rethink its plans for acquiring a “next generation” or “B-3” bomber plane.
 Some top military officers have even suggested that the project be canceled altogether.

-The Air Force currently flies twenty B-2 Spirit stealth bomber aircraft along with sixty-five B-1 Lancers.
-Dozens of old B-52 Stratofortresses are still in service and will continue to fly for at least another twenty-five years.
+The Air Force currently flies twenty B-2 Spirit stealth bomber aircraft along with 65 B-1 Lancers.
+Dozens of old B-52 Stratofortresses are still in service and will continue to fly for at least another 25 years.

 If the Air Force could afford only a handful of the new bombers, Marine Corps General James E. “Hoss” Cartwright, vice chairman of the Joint Chiefs of Staff, said this month that it shouldn’t bother.